 External Funding is defined as discretionary money distributed by UK and EU agencies on a business case and/or competitive basis requiring an application.

-New College Lanarkshire currently delivers one of the largest Erasmus+ mobility contracts in the UK – working annually with 26 EU partners in nine countries to send over 300 Scottish learners on short-term work placement programmes.
+New College Lanarkshire currently delivers one of the largest Erasmus+ mobility contracts in the UK – working annually with 26 EU partners in nine countries to send more than 300 Scottish learners on short-term work placement programmes.

 NCL was awarded the Erasmus+ Vocational Education and Training Mobility Charter in 2016 in recognition of the high quality mobility projects delivered by the College and strategic approach to integrate an international and cultural dimension into the teaching and service functions of the organisation.